liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/15-oauth2/02-authorizing-access.markdown

     https://[hostname]/o/oauth2/authorize?response_type=code&client_id=[client ID]&code_challenge=[PKCE code challenge]

-The rest of the process is identical to Authorization Code flow, except that when making the final request to get the access token, you also need to provide the following parameter:
+The rest of the process is identical to Authorization Code flow, except that when making the final request to get the access token, must also provide the following parameter:

 	code_verifier=[Code Verifier that was transformed and sent as code_challenge previously]